 A 3.5 mile walk around Broughton Gifford, largely field-based, flat with a couple of stiles towards end.
 Strikingly quiet.
 Manor house visit possible.
 Click map to enlarge.
 Click here for an aerial view.
 Fieldpath numbers indicate stiles or gates.
-Click here to dowload/print PDF
+Click here to dowload/print PDF.
+(There is a GPX route option here for phone/tablet download.
+But only follow this link after watching this GPX help video).
+Friendly warning: all files relating to walks are published here on good faith but on the understanding that users must be responsible for their own safety and wellbeing.

 (Route from map points + metres to next point)